Microsoft/azure-docs.pt-pt/articles/databox-online/azure-stack-edge-j-series-manage-certificates.md

 <!--## VPN certificates

-If VPN is configured on your Azure Stack Edge device, then you will also need a certificate for any communication that occurs over the VPN channel.
+If VPN is configured on your Azure Stack Edge Pro device, then you will also need a certificate for any communication that occurs over the VPN channel.
 You can bring your own VPN certificate to ensure the communication is trusted.

 ### Caveats